WordPress/wporg-plugin-guidelines/guideline-11.md

 </ul>

 Bear in mind, constant nags for upsells and overwhelming the admin dashboard with unnecessary messages makes it harder for people to use WordPress.
 Abuse of the system will result in poor reviews from users, and those reviews will not be removed.

-In all cases, the use of 3rd party services for advertising is not allowed, and all messages must comply with the other guidelines (i.e. no tracking users, etc).